-Course Pre-requisite Pre-requisites: Hours of Active Classes: 60 code: H-268 lectures: exercises: 30 seminars: 0 Course status: The course c onsists of: ECTS: optional lectures exercises - 4.0
+Course Pre-requisites: Hours of Acti ve Classes: 60 code: H-268 lectures: 30 exercises: 30 seminars: 0 Course status: The course of onsists of: ECTS: optional lectures exercises - 4.0

 Course objectives The main objective of the course is to prepare students to use advanced software packages for modeling of turbulent fluid flow (primarily liquids).
-To this end, the course contains selected theoretical aspects of turbulent flows and the basics of the Syllabus 01. teaching unit: Computational fluid dynamics 02. teaching unit: Navier-Stokes equations 03. teaching unit: Turbulence modeling 04. teaching unit: Equation for pressure field 05. teaching unit: Finite-difference methods 06. teaching unit: Theoretical basis of numerical methods 07. teaching unit: Discretization of Diffusion Equations 08. teaching unit: Discretization of Convection Equations 09. teaching unit: Fundamentals of the finite element method 10. teaching unit: Fundamentals of the finite volume method 11. teaching unit: Solving system of equations 12. teaching unit: Domain discretization 13. teaching unit: Defining the boundary and initial conditions 14. teaching unit: Visualization and validation of results Student obligations Students are required to regularly attend classes and independently develop the course assignments that are given according to the teaching units.
+To this end, the course contains selected theoretical aspects of turbulent flows and the basics of the method of numerical analysis of flow.
+Syllabus 01. teaching unit: Computational fluid dynamics 02. teaching unit: Navier-Stokes equations 03. teaching unit: Turbulence modeling 04. teaching unit: Equation for pressure field 05. teaching unit: Finite-difference methods 06. teaching unit: Theoretical basis of numerical methods 07. teaching unit: Discretization of Diffusion Equations 08. teaching unit: Discretization of Convection Equations 09. teaching unit: Fundamentals of the finite element method 10. teaching unit: Fundamentals of the finite volume method 11. teaching unit: Solving system of equations 12. teaching unit: Domain discretization 13. teaching unit: Defining the boundary and initial conditions 14. teaching unit: Visualization and validation of results 15. teaching unit: Modeling of fluid-structure interaction Student obligations Students are required to regularly attend classes and independently develop the course assignments that are given according to the teaching units.
 Exam Oral exam.
 Assessment The student will be evaluated and assessed during the semester and the final exam.
 The total number of points that a student can achieve during the semester is 70 while the final exam gives a total of 30 points.
 Work throughout the semester will be evaluated and monitored through one-week consultation during which the students will present the results of last week's activities related to the making process of a seminar paper.
-Regularity in attendance consultation ensures continuity in the student work and the constant supervision and guidance of teachers (mentoring) ensures the Literature Essential: Abbott M., Basco D.: Computational Fluid Dynamics An Introduction for Engineers, John Wiley, New York, 1989.
-J.D.
+Regularity in attendance consultation ensures continuity in the student work and the constant supervision and guidance of teachers (mentoring) ensures the quality of studying.
+Literature Essential: 1.
+Abbott M., Basco D.: Computational Fluid Dynamics An Introduction for Engineers, John Wiley, New York, 1989.
+2. J.D.
 Anderson: Computational Fluid Dynamics: The Basics with Applications, McGraw Hill, 1995.
-Travaš V.: Rukopis predavanja iz predmeta Računarska hidrodinamika, Interna skripta, Recommended: R.W.
+3. Travaš V.: Rukopis predavanja iz predmeta Računarska hidrodinamika, Interna skripta, GF Rijeka, 2014.
+Recommended: 1.
+R.W.
 Lewis, P. Nithiarasu, K. Seetharamu: Fundamentals of the finite element method for heat and fluid flow.
-John Wiley & Sons, 2004.
-P. Wesseling: Principles of Computational Fluid Dynamics.
+John Wiley &amp; Sons, 2004.
+2. P. Wesseling: Principles of Computational Fluid Dynamics.
 Springer, 2001.